 Here, It's Home

-The officers and staff of Two Spirit Health and it’s Board of Directors want to create a “one-stop shop” health organization, where LGBTQ+ people can go to get primary care, mental health, substance abuse, transgender-specific healthcare, and other wellness services in an environment that is culturally competent and delivered by a diverse staff that is comprised of the LGBTQ+ community.
+The mission of Two Spirit Health Services is to provide a “one-stop shop” health center, where LGBTQ individuals and the community at large can obtain primary care, behavioral health, aesthetic services, transgender-specific healthcare, adoptions services, and other wellness programs in an environment that is culturally competent, and delivered by providers comprised of LGBTQ professionals and Allies. .

 We see our service recipients as business customers rather than just clients or patients.
 We recognize the need to earn and keep their business, understanding we rely on them not only for the purpose and growth of the organization, but the livelihood of the staff.
 We also understand that happy, satisfied customers (clients and patients) are more likely to refer others to us.